 Your real estate market looks first at local employment

-The chart above tracks the single most important factor in determining the future for all types of real estate transactions in California: the number of people employed.
-Except for dead storage, real estate is for living in, working in or both.
+The chart above tracks the single most important factor when determining the future for all types of real estate transactions in California: the number of people employed.
+Real estate retains value solely in its ability to be occupied by individuals — living or working or both — except for dead storage space.

 The chart reviews total non-farm employment numbers statewide.
 The gray bars indicate periods of economic recession (as tracked by the National Bureau of Economic Research).